Last Ride (2009 film)

 Last Ride is a 2009 Australian drama film directed by Glendyn Ivin.
-It is based on the novel The Last Ride by Denise Young.
+It is based on the novel of the same name by Denise Young.
 The film follows a young boy (Tom Russell) accompanying his father (Hugo Weaving), who is wanted by the police, across Australia.

 The film was given a limited release across Australia on 2 July 2009, and in the United States on 29 June 2012.